 The connection between mental health and financial stress

 No wonder people are stressed.
-Recent inflation rates are the highest they’ve been in 40 years.1 The cost of living is on the rise with consumers paying more for housing, automobiles, energy, and food.2
+Recently, in 2022, inflation rates were the highest they’ve been in 40 years.1 The cost of living is on the rise with consumers paying more for housing (7.4% increase), transportation (12.2% increase), and food (12.7% increase).2

-Stress-induced mental health issues can include anxiety, depression, fatigue, and sleeplessness.4 Financial stress can also lead to these physical symptoms: headaches/migraines, compromised immune systems, digestive issues, high blood pressure, muscle tension, and heart arrhythmia.
-People who experience a lot of financial stress are four times more likely to feel unwell.5 There’s even a term for feeling emotional stress due to financial troubles: debt depression.6
+Stress-induced mental health issues can include anxiety, depression, fatigue, and sleeplessness.4 Financial stress can also lead to these physical symptoms: headaches/migraines, compromised immune systems, digestive issues, high blood pressure, muscle tension, heart arrhythmia, and sleep problems.5

 Obviously, nobody wants to feel stressed out about finances.
 Rather, the goal is to achieve financial wellness, which makes consumers feel confident and financially secure.
-However, for consumers, the biggest obstacle on the road to financial wellness is their inability to absorb unexpected expenses.7
+However, for consumers, one of the biggest obstacles on the road to financial wellness is their inability to absorb an emergency expense.6

-Conversely, people are generally more satisfied with their mental health when they feel like their financial situations are manageable or they are on track to meet their financial goals.8
+Conversely, people are generally more satisfied with their mental health when they feel like their financial situations are manageable or they are on track to meet their financial goals.

 One way that could help do that is to use insurance as a safety net.